 (8) Per parent request- opportunities for regular meetings to formulate suggestions and to participate, as appropriate, in decisions relating to the education of their children, and respond to any suggestions as soon as practically possible.

 Teachers and parents have an open line of communication regarding educational decisions for students.
 Conferences are held throughout the year as well as upon request by the teacher or parent.
 The goal of the conferences is to make educational decisions that are in the best interest of the student.
-Teachers at PFIS contact parents regularly, and are able to communicate clearly regarding the progress and/or concerns they may have.
+Teachers at PFI contact parents regularly, and are able to communicate clearly regarding the progress and/or concerns they may have.

 Parent feedback is always welcome at Pigeon Forge Intermediate School.
 Parent representatives from the Parent Teacher Organization provide input.
 Members meet periodically throughout the school year.
 Family and community members can submit comments via a link on the school-wide program on the district’s website.